vopani/fortyone/kaggle/kgm_quotes/README.md

 💡 _"Kaggle is my dream second job but comes at a sacrifice"_
 ©️ [Rohan Rao](https://www.kaggle.com/rohanrao)

-Thank You to each one of you for sharing 🙏
+Thank You to all for sharing 🙏

 ---

+If you are a Competitions KGM, fill [this form](https://forms.gle/gYsRxswfWGvSe18h8) to get yourself added!

 **P.S.** This is currently limited to Competition KGMs.
 Other category KGMs will be added soon!